karishmapatel27/whack-a-mole/whack-a-mole/whack-a-mole-README.md

 Now you'll need to add an [onClick()](https://www.w3schools.com/jsref/event_onclick.asp) method for the mole that calls a function (say, named `whackedMole`) when you click on the image.

-The whackedMole function should remove the mole from the current cell and then, using a function to re-use the code that you wrote earlier, add the mole to a new random cell.
+The whackedMole function should remove the mole from the current cell and then, using a function that lets you re-use the code that you wrote earlier, add the mole to a new random cell.

 #### Finishing touches